POSTDOCTORAL RESIDENCIES IN CLINICAL PSYCHOLOGY

 The mission of Kaiser Permanente Northern California is to provide integrated, efficient, high-quality, evidence-based health care while supporting innovation and continuous quality improvement.
 The mission of the Northern California Postdoctoral Residency Programs in Clinical Psychology is to provide residents with advanced training within this highly integrated, multidisciplinary healthcare system, in order to prepare them for dynamic roles as practicing psychologists in the healthcare system of the future.
 Residents train in collaboration with, and with guidance from, psychologists and physicians.

 The Northern California Postdoctoral Residency Programs in Clinical Psychology provide training for the development of professional skills among practitioners who utilize the field's scientific knowledge in their professional practice.
-The programs are committed to training professional psychologists who are life-long learners dedicated to engaging in continuous education, scientific inquiry, and scholarly endeavors.
+The programs are committed to training psychologists whose internships have allowed them to reach entry-level expertise to reach the advanced level of practice, and who are lifelong learners dedicated to engaging in continuous education, scientific inquiry and scholarly endeavors.

 Program Aims, Objectives and Competencies